EMS-TU-Ilmenau/EMS-TU-Ilmenau.github.io/content/dataset/multi-node-uav-sensing/index.md

 ## Measurement Setup

+A detailed description of the hardware setup and measurement procedure was published in the articles that can be found [here](https://ieeexplore.ieee.org/document/11202836) and [here](https://ieeexplore.ieee.org/document/11202781).

 ### Location
 The measurements took place at the parking lot behind Ernst-Abbe-Zentrum building at the campus of Technical University of Ilmenau, located at Ehrenbergstraße 29, 98693 Ilmenau.